Duolingo Review: Can You Become Fluent with the Popular Language Learning App?

 - Conclusion: Duolingo is a Great Tool for Language Learners

-The free language learning app Duolingo offers 37 language courses for English speakers.
+The language learning app Duolingo offers 37 language courses for English speakers.

 The Duolingo app also includes language courses for speakers of other languages.
 These include French for Portuguese speakers, English for Czech speakers, Chinese for Japanese speakers, and so on.
 And they’re always adding more.